DataProvider in TestNG (with Examples)

 Once test execution is finished, the results will look like this in the TestNg Result window.

-TestNG Data provider
+Result of TestNG Data provider.

 As we are providing the test data two times.
 Therefore, the above test will be executed two times completely.

-How to Call DataProvider from another Class?
+How to Call DataProvider from Another Class?

 To put the DataProvider method in another class, we will have to make data provider as static.
-In addition to this, In the Test method, we will need to add one more attribute dataProviderClass in @Test annotation.
+In addition to this, in the Test method, we will need to add one more attribute dataProviderClass in @Test annotation.

 Let’s automate another scenario in which we will only send data into Yandex search by calling the Dataprovider method from another class.